4nature Inc v Centennial Springvale Pty Limited and Others

 The PAC’s approval allowed Centennial Coal to extract 4.5 million tonnes of coal from the Springvale mine every year for a further 13 years.
 Millions of litres of highly saline mine water was permitted to be discharged every day into the Coxs River, which flows into Lake Burragorang, Sydney’s major drinking water reservoir.
 Water discharged from the mine also contains nitrates, phosphates, zinc, nickel and other contaminants.

-The NSW Land and Environment Court found the PAC’s approval was lawful, and that the extension could proceed.
+The NSW Land and Environment Court found the PAC’s approval was lawful and that the extension could proceed.
 However, 4nature appealed that decision in the Court of Appeal.
-The challenge was successful, with the Court overturning the Land and Environment Court’s decision and declaring that the PAC’s approval was in fact unlawful.
-A further hearing will be required to consider the orders appropriate to resolve the proceedings.
+The challenge was successful, with the Court overturning the Land and Environment Court’s decision and determining that the PAC’s approval was in fact unlawful.

 EDO NSW is grateful to barristers Richard Lancaster SC and Nicholas Kelly for their assistance in this matter.